shash42/ApertiumBidixGen/Tool/README.md

 <h2> Config File Guidelines </h2>

 There are 4 types of config files at present. a) hyperparameter file, b) language-pair file, c) word-file d) folder-file.
 The first 3 are for possible_translations mode and the last one for get_predictions.
-Samples for all of the 4 types are provided in the download: "hyperparameters.txt", "langconfigfast.txt", "wordconfig.txt", "folderconfig.txt". <br>
+Samples for all of the 4 types are provided in the download: "hyperparameters.txt", "langconfigfast.txt", "wordconfig.txt", "folderconfig.txt".
+Throughout the config files, make sure you stick to the 3-letter language codes. <br>

-An important point to mention here is that the algorithm strictly uses ISO 639-3 for language codes.
-This is the standard for the 3 letter language codes in the apertium-trunk.
-Some pairs in apertium still use 2-letter language codes (ISO 639-1), and for this purpose, when a bidix is parsed into an internally readable format, it's automatically changed to 3-letter codes.
-For this, the Wikipedia mapping (https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) is used.
-You can refer to it in-case you're lost.
-How it affects you?
-Well, throughout the config files, make sure you stick to the 3-letter language codes. <br>

 As mentioned before, there are 2 main ways to generate new possibilities.
 One is a word-by-word approach where translations are found for a specified list of words.
 The other is a language pairs approach where results for multiple language-pairs can be generated (or as you will see, all possible predictions irrespective of language-pair).
 Both modes require a hyperparameters config file which is fed in earlier.
 Both modes have a separate type of config file described below.